mpsitech/The-Whiznium-Documentation/README.md

 # The Whiznium Documentation

-<mark>NOTE that as of November 2025, most original (2021/-22) instructions concerning the Whiznium StarterKit are deprecated.
-The new home for the Whiznium Computer Vision Demonstrator can be found <a href="https://mpsitech.github.io/Whiznium-CV-Demonstrator" target="_blank">here (github.io)</a>.</mark>
+<mark>NOTE that as of February 2026, most original (2021/-22) instructions concerning the Whiznium StarterKit are deprecated.
+The new home for all how-to's and technological deep dives on the Whiznium Computer Vision Demonstrator and more can be found <a href="https://mpsitech.github.io/Whiznium-Knowledge-Base" target="_blank">here (github.io)</a>.</mark>

 Feel free to use this documentation offline by cloning it and use e.g. VSCode for Markdown rendering.